Forsak3n0n3/Forsak3n0n3/README.md

- 🌱 I’m currently learning the ins and out of halo waypoint 👯 I’m looking to collaborate on my verison of xboxlive 🤔 I’m looking for help with on my verison of xboxlive 💬 Ask me about my verison of xboxlive called XeNet
+ 🌱 I’m currently learning the ins and out of halo waypoint 👯 I’m looking to collaborate on my verison of xboxlive 🤔 I’m looking for help with on my verison of xboxlive 💬 Ask me about my verison of xboxlive
  📫 How to reach me: discord:blurstreetracer
  😄 Pronouns: he/him
  ⚡ Fun fact: im tryna make the xbox360 fully work again